hutte-recipes/hutte-snowfakery/README.md

           --generator_yaml data/account-contact-opportunity.recipe.yml \
           --org ${SALESFORCE_USERNAME}
 ```
-An example is found in this recipe with the provided hutte.yml.

 Note: If you use a Sandbox instead of a Scratch Org, replace `scratch_org` by `sandbox`.
 If you want the button to be available for both, duplicate the section using both of the keys.